davidbrowne/periodic/README.md

-# periodic - exploring angles and intervals
+# periodic - exploring periodic coordinate systems and angles

 **periodic** is a c++20 project that is for exploring things about periodic coordinate systems, especially thinking about angles.